 As far as we know right now, there is an arrangement of start and stop codons that our people have that indicates their potential for having an ability.
 And so far everyone on the list seems to have that marker.
 But that may be just one piece of the puzzle.

-First off, we need to figure out what is meant by a "genetic marker".
-In the simplest terms, a genetic marker is a segment of DNA whose inheritance can be tracked.
+genetic marker is a segment of DNA whose inheritance can be tracked.
 Based on the what the creators have said, the superhero marker is a gene that encodes a protein, since it has a "start codon", which is a sequence of three bases that tells the protein-making machinery in the cell where code for the protein sequence begins, and a "stop codon" which tells the machinery where the code for the protein ends.

-What we don't know is whether the gene is unique to the "extraodinaries" or if it's a variant of a gene even "normals" carry.
-However, in the last episode, Mohinder explains that Pete Petrelli can take on other's powers by "resequencing" of his DNA .
+Pete Petrelli can take on other's powers by "resequencing" of his DNA .
 So there is a common genetic marker, but the exact DNA sequence varies from individual to individual, and that DNA sequence is what gives our heroes supernatural powers.
-That suggests to me that the genetic marker is actually a new human gene, with a variety of alleles.
-The addition of new genes is a process termed horizontal gene transfer, and can be caused, for example, by the incorportation of genetic material from bacteria or viruses into humans (technical article: Belshaw et al. 2004) or by genetic engineering.
-I assume the series will eventually explain how this genetic marker appeared in unrelated people all over the world.
+That suggests to me that the genetic marker is actually a new human gene, with a variety of

 So what's my problem?
 I can suspend disbelief and accept that there is a gene that allows characters to defy the a law of physics - that's the premise of the story, after all.
 But it's harder to believe that there is a gene that gives people the ability to defy the laws of nature in different ways - one person can time travel, another can fly, another can heal any wound, and yet another can read minds.
-Young Micah appears to have inherited the gene, but his skill (controlling electronics) has nothing to do with the powers of his mother (split personality with superhuman strength) or his father (ability to pass through solid objects).
-If there is going to be a "scientific" explanation, why can't there be some logic to it?

 2. The people who carry the genetic marker were found using the Human Genome Project.

-When Mohinder claimed the Human Genome Project (HGP) was used to "map and track" the individuals carrying the unique "genetic marker", I think I actually cried out WTF!.
-The creators of the show apparently think everyone's DNA is freely available for analysis:
+Human Genome Project (HGP) was used to "map and track" the individuals carrying the unique "genetic marker", I think I actually cried out WTF!.
+The creators of the show

 And when will we find out what factors are entered into the program that will generate a list like that?
 Did Mohinder's father have access to a huge DNA database?